-When EcoMadres Program Manager Carolina Peña-Alarcón started to mobilize Latino voters ahead of the November 8 Midterm Election, she didn’t expect to be able to cast her own vote.
-Carolina immigrated to the US from Bolivia in 2001, but was not yet a US citizen.
+When EcoMadres Program Manager Carolina Peña-Alarcón started to mobilize Latino voters ahead of the November 8 midterm election, she didn’t expect to be able to cast her own vote.
+Carolina immigrated to the US from Bolivia in 2001 but was not yet a US citizen.

 Then, in September, her citizenship was approved.
 In a moving essay for INSIDER that also ran in MSN, Newsbreak, and insidexpress, Carolina recalls: “Suddenly, this is not just a campaign I was working on.
 It will be my story, too.”
 Carolina was proud to cast her ballot last Tuesday when she voted to protect our kids, our climate, and public health.
 Carolina underscores the importance of voting in her INSIDER essay, writing: “Many of us feel frustrated with our leaders.
 People who are discouraged by the system might want to opt out of voting.
 But that’s the greatest power we have.
 We can’t leave that on the table because we’re overwhelmed by the way the system has failed us.”

 National Field Manager Ali Simpson (above) shares Carolina’s dedication to getting people to the polls.
-Ali led Moms Clean Air Force’s Get Out The Vote (GOTV) efforts, working tirelessly with our organizers to engage with voters in their communities.
+Ali led Moms Clean Air Force’s Get Out the Vote (GOTV) efforts, working tirelessly with our organizers to engage with voters in their communities.
 In all, Moms signed and mailed over 1,300 pledge cards and postcards that encouraged friends and family to vote.
 Ali tells The 19th: “We’re focused on mobilizing moms and dads and caretakers to advocate on behalf of their children who don’t have a vote and don’t have a voice.”

 Carolina and EcoMadres Field Project Manager Liz Hurtado co-led our GOTV efforts in the Latino community.
-They partnered with Corazon Latino to revive the Soy Latino, Sí Voto (SLSV) campaign and boost voter turnout in key states.
+They partnered with Corazón Latino to revive the Soy Latino, Sí Voto (SLSV) campaign and boost voter turnout in key states.
 Telemundo Noticias reports on SLSV and their collaboration with award-winning cartoonist Lalo Alcaraz, who published weekly cartoons to energize the Latino voter base.
 Read an English translation of the Telemundo Noticias article in The Limited Times.

 LEAVING DIESEL IN THE REARVIEW

-Our Georgia organizer Lily Zwaan teamed up with local partners to plan a press conference in celebration of the zero-pollution buses set to roll into Georgia school districts with the help of EPA Clean School Bus funding.
+Our Georgia coordinator Lily Zwaan teamed up with local partners to plan a press conference in celebration of the zero-pollution buses set to roll into Georgia school districts with the help of EPA Clean School Bus funding.
 Electric school buses purchased with the EPA rebates will replace traditional diesel buses, which spew health-harming tailpipe pollution that our kids breathe every time they go to school on one of them.
 Lily says it best in her remarks, which were quoted by Atlanta News First: “We need to be really concerned for our next generation and the world that they are going to inherit but they are also here, right now, and their health is being impacted by air pollution.
 So, something like these electric school buses is really exciting.”
 Other speakers echoed Lily’s enthusiasm.
 Watch segments of their remarks on the CW69 Atlanta.